ubershmekel/caroushell/README.md

 - The bottom panel of the carousel shows AI-generated command suggestions.
 - Go up and down the carousel with arrow keys.
 - Press `Enter` to run the highlighted command.
-- Logs activity under `~/.caroushell/logs` for easy troubleshooting.
-- Extensible config file (`~/.caroushell/config.toml`) so you can point the CLI at different AI providers.

 ## UI